 Clinical Professor of Management & Organizations

 Having a “babyface” affects how both Black and white male CEOs are perceived—but it affects them differently, according to research by Robert Livingston, formerly a professor of management and organizations, and Nicholas Pearce, formerly a graduate student and now a clinical professor of management and organizations at Kellogg.

-But rather than focusing on the many complex reasons why blacks may not achieve high levels of leadership, Livingston and Pearce sought to focus on the positive.
-They looked for traits common to blacks who successfully navigated treacherous cultural corporate terrain.
+Rather than focusing on the many systemic reasons why there are so few Black men in the c-suite, Livingston and Pearce sought to focus instead on those Black male leaders who did successfully navigate treacherous cultural corporate terrain.

 “This is an interesting case of social hierarchy reversal, with African Americans in charge.
 That’s not ‘supposed’ to happen, so let’s explore how they ascend in the white world to attain, and maintain, those positions,” said Livingston.

 Specifically, the researchers wanted to know which traits successful Black male CEOs might have in common.
 Guided by decades of research, Livingston and Pearce decided to look at babyfacedness.

 “Babyfacedness is common across regions, ethnicities, genders—and even species,” said Livingston.
 “Infants, kittens, puppies—there’s a common progression from infancy to adolescence to sexual maturity.
 Chubby cheeks, rounder face, smaller nose, larger forehead, fuller, pouty lips; these are hallmarks of babyfaces.”

 This quality triggers an adaptive response in people.“If something looks like a baby, we need to treat it like a baby,” Livingston said.